 Although I recommend you dive straight into my Client Cocktail for even more actionable advice, here are a few places your ideal client avatar is hanging out right now:

-- They are using Google to find exactly what they need (and check reviews!)
+- They use Google to find exactly what they need (and check reviews!)

 - When they are searching for their wedding, their searches revolve around the locations they are interested in.